contrivancecompanychicago/cosine-game-forum-harlowe/README.md

 ####Bugfixes

+ * Fixed a bug where the story crashes on startup if the page's URL contains a hash identifier that doesn't have "stories" in it (such as in `story.html#what`).
  * Fixed a bug where same-precedence arithmetic operators (`+` and `-`, or `/` and `*`) had incorrect associativity (so, `3 - 5 + 2` was interpreted as `3 - (5 + 2)` instead of `(3 - 5) + 2`).
  * Temp variables finally work correctly with changers that defer a hook until some event occurs, like `(link:)`, `(click:)` and such.
 Now, you can reference temp variables inside the hook, such as in `(link:"Read")[It reads: _engraving]`, just as you can with other kinds of changers.
  * Fixed a bug where supplying multiple shortened `is` or `is not` comparisons, in a form such as `$a is $b and $c`, would produce an incorrect result.